withastro/docs/TRANSLATING.md

 ### Components

-Astro allows us to import and include custom components in our Markdown pages.
-Take this fragment of the `islands.md` page, which renders a diagram, as an example:
+Astro allows us to import and include custom components in our pages using MDX.
+Take this fragment of the `islands.mdx` page, which renders a diagram, as an example:

 ```jsx
 <IslandsDiagram>